ghaskins/riak_wiki/pages/Eventual-Consistency.md

 again.
-It's up to the application's details to implement some sort of graceful degradation in an automated fashion or as a feature flip that can be tuned at runtime accordingly, or to simply retry when a piece of data is expected to be found, but a first request returns a not_found.
+It's up to the application's details to implement some sort of graceful degradation in an automated fashion or as a feature flip that can be tuned at runtime accordingly, or to simply retry when a piece of data is expected to be found, but a first request results in not found.

 ### Reading When One Primary Fails